squidscode/apli/README.md

 }
 ```

-Check out `calculator.c` in the `evaluators` folder to see a working implementation.
+Check out [`calculator.c`](evaluators/arithmetic/calculator.c) to see a working implementation.
+Also, check out [`lisp.c`](evaluators/lisp/lisp.c) for a tree-walking lisp interpreter.
+It can currently interpret [the following files](test/integration/resources/simple), and is approximately 10 times slower than `clisp`, partly due to inefficiencies in `apli` and, probably, the fact that it's not complied to bytecode first.

 If you wanted to write something more complex, the parser can parse left-to-right & right-to-left and works with a grammars with one look-ahead (multiple look-ahead is untested).
 Look at `lisp.c` for proof-of-concept.
 Is it fast?
 No. Does it work?
 Check out the integration tests (yes?).